JanaLasser/mapping-open-science-research/README.md

 * Cleaned interrater reliability dataset
 * List of references of studies included in the dataset
 * The PRISMA flow diagram used for data collection
-* The PRISMA checklist used for reporting about the study.
+* The PRISMA checklist used for reporting about the study